 - If your overspending created a red category balance, that means you've overspent with cash.
 Not necessarily literal cash, but maybe with your checking or savings account.

 The important thing?
 This is where a traditional budget says you've failed.
-It's where a YNAB budget says, You're human.
+It's where a YNAB budget says, "You're human.
 Adjust."
 We've all been there.

 Sometimes it happens.
 You overspend and you just can't adjust now. (see: Not Perfect above).
 Here's what happens:

 When you overspend with a credit card, you've racked up some additional debt—though no actual cash has left your budget or accounts.
 To reflect this, uncovered credit overspending becomes a part of your credit card balance at the end of the month.
-You'll see the category that you overspent goes to $0.00 in the following month—but you now have more debt to budget for in your credit card payment category.
+You'll see the category that you overspent goes to $0.00 in the following month—but you now have more debt to budget for in your Credit Card Payment Category.

-Cash vs Credit
+Cash vs. Credit